UIMA-Messaging/IdentityService/README.md

 # Identity Service

-The identity service is responsible for handling anything between-user interactions, including the searching of users and establishing a first contact by providing various public encryption keys as per the Signal Procotol.
+The identity service is responsible for handling anything between-user interactions, including the searching of users and establishing a first contact by providing various public encryption keys as per the Signal Protocol.

-> More information regarding the Signal Procotol exchange keys can be found [here](https://signal.org/docs/specifications/x3dh/#publishing-keys).
+> More information regarding the Signal Protocol exchange keys can be found [here](https://signal.org/docs/specifications/x3dh/#publishing-keys).

 This service is part of the greater UIMA project communicated between an API gateway by desktop clients and has a direct connection to an event bus.
 This service  has its own database for storing keys and user data: